Arjun-Shrivas/TargetBrazilOrdersAnalysis/README.md

 <p>This repository contains a comprehensive case study analyzing customer patterns across Brazil using BigQuery and SQL.
 The insights drawn from the analysis aim to inform strategic decisions and enhance operational efficiency for businesses.</p>

 <h2>Medium Blog</h2>
-<p>For an in-depth look at the analysis, insights, and recommendations, read the full case study on Medium:</p>
+<p>For an in-depth look at the analysis, insights, and recommendations, read the full case study on Medium: <p><a href="https://medium.com/@arjunshrivas1997/the-delivery-dynamics-understanding-customer-patterns-across-brazil-e205d9437082" target="_blank">Link</a></p></p>
-<p><a href="https://medium.com/@arjunshrivas1997/the-delivery-dynamics-understanding-customer-patterns-across-brazil-e205d9437082" target="_blank">The Delivery Dynamics: Understanding Customer Patterns Across Brazil</a></p>

 <img src="https://miro.medium.com/v2/resize:fit:1400/format:webp/1*lOC1mko6ZYOgARJ7l-DDAA.png" alt="Medium Blog Thumbnail" width="600" />